Shogun-1/Project-2/README.md

 // 25/4

 3/5 - 4/0
-// Invalid argument
+// Denominator must not be equal to zero

 5/7 / 0/3
-// Division by zero
+// Denominator must not be equal to zero